-The VCCCD Board of Trustees have established Board Policy BP3515 and Administrative Procedure AP3515 to establish what steps will be taken in case a crime is committed on campus.
+The Ventura County Community College District Board of Trustees has established Board Policy 3515 and Administrative Procedure 3515 to establish the steps that will be taken in case a crime is committed on the campuses.
 These are described below:

 FIRST: Call 9-1-1 from your cellphone, office phone, or a classroom phone.